 Citing an essay by columnist and social commentator Gurcharan Das, the author suggests that it might be a good idea to open up government schools to privatisation and give them full freedom to affiliate with any exam board as well as the freedom of deciding the fee structure, admission criteria among other details.
 All of this could be shared in a completely transparent manner so that parents would have all the information they need before they select a school for their child.
 This would lead to healthy competition among all private schools and may also result in affordable fees, argues Lahiri.

 Since teachers are the bedrock of the entire education system, they should have professional pride, foster creativity and open up opportunities for their students.
 Rote learning should be discouraged and parents should stop being obsessed with prestigious professional courses.
 They should, instead, get to know their child better to build warm, trusting relationships, he advises.

-As mentioned in the preface, the book does not claim to be a comprehensive study of the Indian education system.
+As mentioned in the preface, The Great Indian School Bazaar does not claim to be a comprehensive study of the Indian education system.
 It does not cover the deeper implications and ramifications of the RTE Act, nor does it talk about the teaching-learning process in government schools.